hexil-org/hexer/docs/game_protocol.md

 ### `order`

-Tells the players the order in which they get a turn.
+Tells the player the order in which they and the other players get a turn.

 Message parameters: